dror27/dk-shack/vol2/songs/en/Brand New Song.md

 Still, I got a brand new song \
 So I guess there ain’t nothing wrong \
 \
-I got 2 million people under occupation \
+I got two million people under occupation \
 But I can’t hire so much as a chef \
-I got 4 police investigation on my name \
+I got four police investigation on my name \
 So I can’t brag about my wealth \
 Still, I got a brand new song \
 Ain’t that something else? \